 Why We Wrote This Guide

 Record labels have been around nearly as long as recorded sound.
 For years, being signed to a label was thought to be synonymous with “making it” in the music industry.
-While the internet and digital technology has made it easier for artists to succeed without record labels, they still have a major role in the industry.
-However, many individuals lack a basic understanding of the responsibilities, structure, or history of record labels.
+While the internet and digital technology have made it easier for artists to succeed without record labels, they still play major roles in the industry.
+However, many individuals lack a basic understanding of record labels’ responsibilities, structure, or history.
 We wrote this guide to explain just what a record label is and does.

 Who This Guide Is For